HGTV Host and #1 Expert in Quality Construction and Renovations

 One of the most important tips for shopping for vinyl windows that you should keep in mind is to take a look at what other customers, both satisfied and dissatisfied, have to say about the manufacturers and installers you are considering.
 By carefully examining vinyl windows reviews, you can make sure that you get a clear and unbiased look at a company without having to sift through what could be misleading information and sales-speak.
 Make sure to consult multiple vinyl windows reviews and to check feedback from both sides.
 Read reviews carefully and consider whether the situations stated by a customer come close to what you can expect.
 The more information you have from word of mouth and online reviews, the better equipped you are to make an educated decision regarding your vinyl windows job

 One final thing that you should check out when choosing your replacement windows is the warranty terms offered by the manufacturer.
 Most vinyl windows come with very generous warranties, since they are expected to last decades or longer.
-Usually, you should pay special attention to the manufacturers that provide a lifetime warranty.
+Usually, you should pay special attention to the manufacturers that provide a 25-year warranty.
 A shorter warranty is not necessarily a sign of lack of faith in a product, but it does mean that you might be on the financial hook for issues that crop up years down the line, be it from weather-related damage or manufacturer defect.
 By knowing how long you are protected for and under what circumstances, you can gain valuable information that can help you make your final decision regarding vinyl windows.

 Through the information above, you should now have a good idea of the strengths and weaknesses of vinyl windows, how they match up to other window materials, and what sort of things you should look for in a manufacturer and installer.
 Overall, vinyl windows tend to be a very good value and one that can make a difference in your home in many ways, as long as you enter the situation properly informed.